 At a Call to Arms we aim to be your sole provider of high quality firearms, ammunition, accessories and training services.
-We are a new firearms distributor/reseller in northern Connecticut dedicated to carrying high quality, unique items in our Enfield store.
-Click here for a video introduction of our store.
+We are the premier firearms distributor/reseller in northern Connecticut dedicated to carrying high quality, unique items in our Enfield showroom.

 We stock a 'Made in America' section, dedicated to products made in the USA by our fellow countrymen.
 If you don't see the product you are looking for give us a call or stop by and we will make every effort to help you find exactly what you are looking for.

 Don't forget to add your name to our newsletter/mailing list located on our home page.
 As we continue to grow our business we will be creating a periodic newsletter to keep you informed of new products, sales, and additions to the services we offer.
-You can also follow us on Facebook and Twitter (see the links at the bottom of this page).
+You can also follow us on Facebook.

 A Call to Arms will work hard to earn your trust and we look forward to being your firearms and ammunition provider.

 The name of our store was inspired by the actions of a well known local historical figure.
 According to the Enfield Historical Society, 'tradition has it that on Thursday, April 20, 1775 Reverend Elam Potter's regular Thursday sermon was interrupted by Private (later Captain) Thomas Abbey pounding on his drum as he marched around the meeting house.
 War had broken out in Boston!
 Seventy four volunteers led by Major Nathaniel Terry marched for Boston the next day.'

 On a monument to Thomas Abbey, in front of the Enfield Congregational Church on Enfield Street you can find a portion of the inscription from THE SPIRIT OF 1775 as written by Benjamin Franklin Taylor, Enfield, CT April, 1875: